tidal3527/stable-research/docs/01-stablecoins-101/01-what-are-stablecoins/index.md

 Different mechanisms underpin stablecoin price stability:

 - **Fiat-Backed Stablecoins**: Pegged to traditional currencies like the US dollar, held in reserve typically at a 1:1 ratio.
-Examples include USDC and USDT.
 - **Crypto-Collateralized Stablecoins**: Backed by cryptocurrency reserves, often over-collateralized to absorb market swings.
-DAI is a notable example.
 - **Algorithmic Stablecoins**: Managed through smart contracts that regulate supply and demand, removing reliance on reserves.
 - **Hybrid Models**: Combine multiple stabilization strategies to enhance resilience.